 What is Dijon mustard?

-Dijon mustard is a French variety of mustard that is used as a condiment for sandwiches, sauces, glazes, dressings, seasoning, and more.
+Dijon mustard is a French variety of mustard used as a condiment for sandwiches, sauces, glazes, dressings, seasoning, and more.
 It has a pale yellow color and is creamy and pasty in texture.

 Don’t worry about shaking Dijon mustard!
 There is less vinegar than your standard yellow mustard, so you won’t get that watery liquid that is common with other types.

-Dijon mustard is made with brown and black mustard seeds, which creates a kick of spice, and is flavored with either white wine and vinegar or verjuice, a very acidic juice made from unripe grapes, crab apples, or another kind of sour fruit.
+Dijon mustard is made with brown and black mustard seeds, which creates a kick of spice and is flavored with either white wine and vinegar or verjuice, a very acidic juice made from unripe grapes, crab apples, or another kind of sour fruit.

-Best Dijon Mustard Substitute
+Best Dijon Mustard Substitutes

 1. Stone Ground Mustard

-With all of the similarities, stone-ground mustard is a great substitution for Dijon mustard!
+With all the similarities, stone-ground mustard is a great substitution for Dijon mustard!
 Especially for dressings and marinades, in which the flavor profiles match seamlessly.

 Use stone ground mustard in a 1:1 ratio to the amount of Dijon mustard called for in a recipe.